 The chimney height and the position of the chimney terminal should conform to Building Regulations.
-Minimum chimney height is 4.1m (2.1m for boats) from the top of the stove and the recommended minimum diameter is 125mm (attached directly to the short length of 100mm diameter flue provided).
+Minimum chimney height is 4.1m from the top of the stove and the recommended minimum diameter is 125mm (5").
 The chimney must be swept before connection to the stove.
 Check that the chimney is in good condition, dry and free from cracks and obstructions.
-The diameter of the flue should not be less than 100mm (spigot diameter) at any point and not greater than 200mm.
+The diameter of the flue should not be less than 125mm/5" (spigot diameter) at any point and not greater than 200mm.
 If any of these requirements are not met, the chimney should be lined by a suitable method.
 When using a liner, a 5" 125mm flexible flue liner is permitted be used on these stoves providing that the users only burns smokeless fuel or seasoned wood logs with the air limiter fitted in in full accordance with the wood burning instructions.